-Holiday art programmes in Singapore include standalone workshops ($58 per session), intensive short courses, and camp-style programmes available during the June, September, November, and March school holidays.
-They suit children from age 3 through teens and adults who want meaningful creative enrichment during the break.
+Holiday art programmes in Singapore include standalone workshops ($128 per session), intensive short courses, and camp-style programmes available during the June, September, November, and March school holidays.
+Art by Ancourage's holiday programmes suit children from age 3 through teens and adults who want meaningful, structured creative enrichment during the school break period.

 As the founder of Art by Ancourage, I see a surge of interest every school holiday from parents looking for activities that are fun, educational, and different from academic enrichment.
 Art programmes fill that gap — children develop new skills, express creativity, and take home tangible artwork they are proud of.